RichieBernal/Proyecto/README.md

     Output:

     ```bash
-    Successfully copied 3.07kB to ...\Proyecto\.
+    Successfully copied 3.07kB to .../Proyecto/.
     ```

 2. You can inspect the logs and see something similar to this: